 AmeriCorps VISTA’s mission is “to improve lives, strengthen communities, and foster civic engagement through service and volunteering.”

 The Office of Primary Care and Rural Health currently hosts two VISTA positions:

-VISTA Rural & Veteran Health
+VISTA Rural Health Access Specialist

 From your base in Salt Lake City, you will work with our team and community partners to expand a recently launched educational loan repayment program for behavioral health specialists and develop a system to measure the program’s impact on Utah’s behavioral health workforce shortages.
 You will also increase healthcare access for veterans residing in rural areas of the state by developing and disseminating resources and information for Critical Access Hospitals, Rural Health Clinics, and other local healthcare facilities.

 The VISTA member will work with OPCRH colleagues and community partners to expand the reach of the Health Care Workforce Financial Assistance program in rural areas and continue developing a system to measure the impact of the loan repayment programs on health workforce retention in participating sites.
 The VISTA will help OPCRH improve rural providers’ participation in loan repayment programs and improve overall management of the program.
 Specifically, you will: 1) develop a provider and site outreach plan to expand the reach of the Health Workforce Financial Assistance Program in rural areas; 2) provide programmatic support as needed and build administrative leadership capacity; 3) refine the system to measure the impact of the loan repayment programs on health workforce retention in participating sites; and 4) implement other relevant projects identified by OPCRH Director, Health Systems Support Coordinator, Workforce Development Coordinator, or State Dental Director.

 VISTA Health Policy & Research Specialist